 But if you want to perform at your best, not just any sleep will do!
 Truly good sleep needs to meet two requirements: it has to last a certain amount of time, and it needs to be of a sufficiently high quality.
 But unfortunately, there are about a thousand factors that can make both of those requirements hard to reach!

 In order to make it easier, today I’ll be offering up 7 helpful tips for getting better sleep.
 Whether you have a lot of room for improvement when it comes to sleep, or you just need a bit of a tune-up, these tips will help you get back on track!

 7 Tips That Will Help You Get Better Sleep

 You can’t improve your spending habits if you don’t know where your money is going, and you can’t improve your sleep habits if you don’t know when or how long you’re sleeping!
 So in order to get better sleep, keeping track of your sleep patterns is a great place to start.

-And for those who prefer the pen-and-paper approach, I put together a simple printable Sleep Tracker just for you! :-) If you use it regularly, a sleep diary can help you identify sleep patterns while serving as a nice reminder to try to go to bed at the same time every night.
-Use the button in the box below to download your free copy.
+And for those who prefer the pen-and-paper approach, I put together a simple printable sleep tracker for you.
+If you use it regularly, a tracker like this can help you identify patterns in your sleep routine and figure out where there might be room for improvement.
+Use the button in the box below to download the sleep tracker.

 2. Fall Asleep Faster

 Some people have no trouble staying asleep—it’s falling asleep that they struggle with.
 If that sounds like you, there are plenty of simple things you can do before bedtime to unwind, relax, and fall asleep faster.
 Get 9 helpful tips for falling asleep faster at the link below.